 How do I know which planet rules which house in my chart?

-First identify your Ascendant (Lagna) — the rising sign at birth.
-The sign on the Ascendant is your 1st house.
+First identify your Ascendant (Lagna), the rising sign at birth.
+The sign containing the Ascendant is your 1st house in the rashi chart.
 Count signs forward from there to identify which sign occupies each house.
 Then apply standard planetary rulerships: Aries is ruled by Mars, Taurus by Venus, Gemini by Mercury, Cancer by Moon, Leo by Sun, Virgo by Mercury, Libra by Venus, Scorpio by Mars, Sagittarius by Jupiter, Capricorn by Saturn, Aquarius by Saturn, and Pisces by Jupiter.
 Paramarsh calculates this automatically when you generate your Kundli.

 Explore with Paramarsh